cfengine/documentation/manuals/enterprise-api/managing-users-and-roles.markdown

     204 No Content
     }

-* * * * *

-Next: [Example - Adding a User to a Role](/manuals/Enterprise-3-0-API#Example-_002d-Adding-a-User-to-a-Role),
-Previous: [Example - Updating an Existing User](/manuals/Enterprise-3-0-API#Example-_002d-Updating-an-Existing-User),
-Up: [Managing Users and Roles](/manuals/Enterprise-3-0-API#Managing-Users-and-Roles)

-#### 1.5.4 Example: Retrieving a User
+## Example: Retrieving a User

 It is possible to retrieve data on a single user instead of listing everything.
-The following query is similar to issuing *GET /api/user?id=calvin*, with the exception that the previous query accepts a regular expression for *id*.
+The following query is similar to issuing `GET /api/user?id=calvin`, with the exception that the previous query accepts a regular expression for `id`.

 **Request**